Phone: (202) 296-5505 Email: info@winvale.com

 What is the FASt Lane Program?

-• Be a Multiple Award Schedule (MAS) offeror or existing schedule holder assigned under the Information Technology Category (ITC), which is closely aligned with Large Category F
+• Be a Multiple Award Schedule offeror or existing schedule holder assigned under the Information Technology Category and assigned an ITC contracting officer.

-• Be associated with a FASt Lane eligible initiative, such as:
+• Be associated with a FASt Lane-eligible initiative:

-• 2nd Generation Information Technology IT (2GIT) BPA awardees (use FASt Lane tab in FSS Online)
+• Second Generation Information Technology IT BPAs awardees (use FASt Lane tab in FSS Online)

-• Other IT initiatives as identified to GSA by the customer that may arise (may include contract modification initiatives)
+• Other IT initiatives that arise (such as contract modification initiatives)

-• When a federal agency ordering activity requests in writing that vendors participate in FASt Lane to support the agency’s IT requirements (vendors must include this written request in the eOffer submission package)
+• Have a written request from a federal agency ordering activity that states vendors should participate in FASt Lane to support the agency’s IT requirements.
+Vendors must include this written request in the eOffer submission package)

-• Complete and submit the FASt Lane Eligibility Checklist [DOCX - 16 KB] as part of your eOffer or eMod package
+All participants must complete and submit the FASt Lane Eligibility Checklist [DOCX - 28 KB] as part of your eOffer or eMod package.

-It’s also important to note that only ITC Special Item Numbers (SINs) can be used in eOffer/eMod submissions.
-No other Large Categories under the MAS Program are eligible.
+We also want to emphasize that only ITC Special Item Numbers (SINs) can be used in eOffer/eMod submissions, as it is imperative to note that no other Large Categories under the MAS Program are eligible.

 • IT Hardware